 Black Sabbath – Paranoid.
-Lyrics & Meaning
+Lyrics Meaning: The Mind’s Unending Battle

 People think I’m insane because I am frowning all the time